Children's Dentistry in Jonesboro AR

 At what age should I bring my child to the dentist?

-According to the American Dental Association, you should bring your child to the dentist within six months of the appearance of the first tooth, but no later than age one.
+According to the American Dental Association, you should bring your child to the dentist within six months of the appearance of the first tooth.
 This may seem early, but the truth is that dental problems can start at a young age in kids, and it’s not uncommon for young children to experience gum disease and decay.
+You may want to bring your child with you to your appointment the first time so that they get used to the dentist.
+We do recommend seeing them for their first cleaning around the age of 3.

 Why do my children need to see the dentist so early?